 New Flood Maps

-FEMA has published preliminary flood, which are only proposed changes.
-The City, working closely with Fair Insurance Rates in Monroe (F.I.R.M.), has engaged professional engineers to analyze FEMA's work and has filed a community-wide appeal.
+FEMA (Federal Emergency Management Agency) released a preliminary Flood Insurance Rate Map (FIRM) on December 30, 2019.
+The City, working closely with Fair Insurance Rates in Monroe (F.I.R.M.), engaged professional engineers to analyze FEMA's work and has filed a community-wide appeal.

-The City awaits FEMA's review of an appeal submitted during May, 2021.
+The City awaits FEMA's review of the appeal, which was submitted in May of 2021.
 FEMA is under no specific timeline to respond to appeals.
 When the first correspondence occurs, it'll likely be a technical inquiry regarding the appeal data, followed by a further examination period of undetermined length.

 Thumbnail image of City's online interactive overview of its pending flood map appeal to FEMA.
 Opens in new window